Research

 - Gorichanaz, T. (2018).
 Understanding Self-Documentation (Unpublished PhD Thesis).
 Philadelphia, PA: Drexel University.
 [PDF]

-Running and Information Technology
+Running and Information Experience

 Ultrarunning is a hobby of mine, and it's also become a research object.
 During ultramarathons, athletes confront many potential problems.
 As such, participation in such events can put athletes in states of high stress, which may be sustained for many hours.
 My first paper, Information on the Run, explored some of the information processes at play in endurance running.
 I have conducted some further research on how ultrarunners make sense of the sport, and a number of questions remain to be explored.